Cy-r0/gpu-overclocker/README.md

 ## 3. Change GPU memory clock offset

-Basically the same as for core clock offset, but instead the command is this:
+Basically the same as core clock offset, but instead the command is this:
 ```bash
 nvidia-settings -a "[gpu:0]/GPUMemoryTransferRateOffsetAllPerformanceLevels=100"
 ```